 The 2026 Exposure Management Shift: AI, Trust, and Data Confidence

-by Brinqa, Security Experts//5 min read/
+by Brinqa, Research Team//5 min read/

 If AI is already influencing your security decisions, you’ve probably felt the pressure shift.
 Suddenly it’s not just about speed – it’s about being able to explain, trust, and stand behind those decisions.